-Our bodies are magically designed to produce milk and regardless of how you prepare or don’t prepare to breastfeed, your breasts will start to produce small amounts of colostrum – a creamy milk that will ooze in drops from your breasts from between 27 weeks gestation to the end of pregnancy.
+Preparing to breastfeed sounds very serious.
+But in reality, our bodies are magically designed to produce milk.
+Regardless of how you prepare or don’t prepare to breastfeed, your breasts will start to produce small amounts of colostrum – a creamy milk that will ooze in drops from your breasts from between 27 weeks gestation to the end of pregnancy.

 - The best way to prepare to breastfeed is to talk to a lactation consultant as they are experts.
 Another way is to watch another woman feed and get tips on how to hold and latch your baby.

-- If you have had breast surgery and would like to breastfeed it is helpful to see a lactation consultant before the birth, so that she can assess your chances of breastfeeding, and be on standby as you are more likely to need help in the first week.
+- If you have had breast surgery and would like to breastfeed, it is helpful to see a lactation consultant before the birth, so that they can assess your chances of breastfeeding, and be on standby as you are more likely to need help in the first week.

-- For all moms who are battling to feed on the first few days, it is advisable to see a lactation consultant by day 4 so that she can advise on latching especially if your milk isn’t coming in adequately.
+- For all moms who are battling to feed on the first few days, it is advisable to see a lactation consultant by day 4 so that they can advise on latching – especially if your milk isn’t coming in adequately.

 Get the equipment